 POP (Post office Protocol)

 The communication system in the olden days was extremely different.
 The postman used to deliver us the emails sent by our friends and family situated at remote end locations.
-In the same way, the POP is used in the modern day computer networking systems by the e-mail client systems to retrieve e-mail from the servers.
+In the same way, the POP is used in modern-day computer networking systems by the e-mail client systems to retrieve e-mail from the servers.

 For encrypted communication, the POP3 connects itself with the server by employing transport layer security (TSL) or secure sockets layer (SSL) on TCP port 995.